Create your First Production

 # Add a Thumbnail

 You can use the preview as a thumbnail on the asset or shot task.
 It helps to recognize the assets/shots on the main pages.
-On the list page, click on the status you want, then on the right panel, click on the Preview button (1).
+On the list page, click on the status you want, then on the right panel, click the Preview button (1).

 # Perform a Review